 Timing is also crucial with planning your credit card application.
 Capital One won’t approve you for more than one card every six months.
 Be sure to check your credit report to find out when you last applied for a Capital One card.
 This is an easy way to avoid three credit pulls on an application that won’t get approved.

-If you’ve had the Venture card before, you might not get approved for a second one.
-Per this statement on the Venture card’s landing page: “Existing or previous accountholders may not be eligible for this one-time bonus.”
+If you’ve had the Capital One Venture Reward Credit Card before, you might not get approved for a second one.
+Per this statement on the card’s landing page: “Existing or previous accountholders may not be eligible for this one-time bonus.”

 This language is pretty vague and I would take it with a grain of salt.
-That being said, you might want to submit a pre-approval form to see if you qualify for a Venture card.
+That being said, you might want to submit a pre-approval form to see if you qualify for a Capital One Venture Reward Credit Card.
 You won’t incur a hard pull on your credit report, so there’s no harm in doing so and finding out if you even qualify for a card.

-What To Do If You Are Rejected For a Venture Card
+What To Do If You Are Rejected For a Capital One Venture Reward Credit Card

-If Capital One rejects your application for a Venture card, you can call the reconsideration line to appeal the decision.
+If Capital One rejects your application for a Capital One Venture Reward Credit Card, you can call the reconsideration line to appeal the decision.
 It helps if you’re prepared with the right information.
 For example, you’ll want to review the reason for your application being rejected.
 This is usually listed in the letter Capital One mails out.

 Once you know why you’ve been rejected, you can figure out how to convince a phone agent why they should reconsider your application.
 As long as you do this within 30 days of your application, you won’t incur another credit pull.
 Here’s a look at the most common reasons your Capital One Venture Rewards Credit Card application might be rejected and what you can do about it: